Pearls Before Swine by Stephan Pastis for February 17, 2019

 43. Agapostemon buttercup 120518 sq

-Agapostemon about 5 years ago
+Agapostemon over 5 years ago

 In the vein of visiting people you’re uneasy about, check out W. Kamau Bell’s United Shades of America, especially the first season.
 For a food show that features something like the way Bourdain could connect with people, take a look at a short series that Marcus Samuelsson did on PBS, No Passport Required.